WasifBoomz/Sonic-Creator-Ultimate/README.md

  To install, simply drag all the files to your SCU directory, "SonicColorsUltimate."

- Simply launch "Super Creator Ultimate.exe" to use!
+ Simply launch "Sonic Creator Ultimate.exe" to use!